Living with CCSVI

 Healthy Diet and Supplements

 Maintain an endothelial healthy diet.
 We ascribe to the gluten-free philosophy, as well as limiting the intake of processed foods and increasing the intake of dark leafy green vegetables.
-(Please see suggested reading on diet and supplements on our Supplements and Nutrition pages, which are occasionally updated.)
+(Please see suggested reading on Diet and Supplements and pages, which are occasionally updated.)

 If you are on blood thinners, speak with your interventional radiologist or primary care physician regarding which supplements you are taking to know if they have an effect on your medication.
 They may ask you to eliminate intake of the following natural blood thinners: